Search Results:

 Denmark

-The Danish NAP makes no reference to women or equality.
-Reference is made to gender in the following sections.
-2.0 The state duty to protect human rights 2.3 Actions taken [page 12] Protection of human rights in the business sphere in Danish legislation “Protection of human rights in the business sphere in Danish legislation General Danish…
+2. The state duty to protect human rights 2.3 Actions taken Protection of human rights in the business sphere in Danish legislation [page 12] “Protection of human rights in the business sphere in Danish legislation General Danish law contributes to fulfilling Denmark’s duty under human rights treaties to which it is a party against human rights abuses by private actors,…

 Belgium